nrccua/apollo-rest-utils/README.md

 This link allows you to access the REST API's response headers within the `data` object that comes back from Apollo Client.

+NOTE: Since GraphQL only accepts field names written in `camelCase`, the headers should be requested in camel case format.
+I.e. if your REST API returns a `total-count` header, you'll want to ask for it using `totalCount`.

 #### `HeadersLink` Setup

 ```ts